PREPARATION / ACCLIMATIZATION

 Cork floating floors can be installed over concrete on or above grade.
-When installing a floating cork floor on concrete substrate, the use of 6-mil polyethylene is required for a vapor barrier.
-Polyethylene sheeting should cover the entire surface and have an excess of %" on all sides to extend above the height of the planks.
+To install cork flooring on concrete substrate, the use of 6-mil polyethylene is required for a vapor barrier.
+Polyethylene sheeting should cover the entire surface and have an excess of %" on all sides to extend above the height of the floating cork planks.
 Sheets should overlap 8" and adhesive tape should be used to join them.
 Concrete must be sound, smooth, and level with a maximum variation of 1/8" in 10 feet.
 Any abnormality in subfloor may be transparent through cork floating floors.
-Test concrete substrate with a calcium chloride moisture test.
+Before laying floating floors on concrete, test concrete substrate with a calcium chloride moisture test.
 Moisture cannot exceed 3lbs. in a I,OOO-ft2area within 24 hours.

 INSTALLING ON WOOD

 Plywood must be smooth, level, and structurally sound.
 Sand uneven areas as needed.
 New plywood should be 3/8" or Yz" thick with one side finished.
 Basements and crawlspaces may affect subfloor temperatures and humidity.
 The use of 6-mil polyethylene is recommended over the earth.

 INSTALLING OVER RADIANT HEATING SYSTEMS

 AmCork floating floors are only compatible with hot water radiant heating systems.
 Do not install cork planks over electric radiant heating systems.
 Floating floors tend to expand and contract as a unit and therefore are recommended.
 Prior to floating cork flooring installation, you will need to turn the system on, regardless of the time of year, for 4-5 days.
 Maximum surface temperature for plank flooring should never exceed 85°F.